Juliana Whitney of The J. Whitney Group a Cannabis Business Consulting Firm

 There is a common lack of creativity right now when you look at the social media accounts of 20 different cultivators exclusively posting pictures of the plant – eventually they all start looking the same and no brand is memorable.
 I hope that the social media restrictions push brands to create differentiating content.

-CM: Absolutely!
+Absolutely!
 I completely agree and that’s the special part about branding.
 Differentiating your company’s journey from all others.

 I was also reading your Introductory Budtender Training.
 First of all, great job explaining the vast sea of vocabulary associated with the industry! (laughter)

 Second, I knew there were amazing medical effects with Cannabis, but I feel like they keep discovering more.
 What are some of the most profound effects you’ve seen thus far?